awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-integration-requestParameters.md

 The following request parameter mappings example translates a method request's query \(`version`\), header \(`x-user-id`\), and path \(`service`\) parameters to the integration request's query \(`stage`\), header \(`x-userid`\), and path parameters \(`op`\), respectively\.

 **Note**
-If you're creating resources through OpenAPI or AWS CloudFormation, static values should be enclosed in single quotes as well as double quotes (e.g. `"integration.request.header.x-user-id" : "'static-user-id'"`)\.
+If you're creating resources through OpenAPI or AWS CloudFormation, static values should be enclosed in single quotes\.
 To add this value from the console, enter `application/json` in the box, without quotation marks\.

 ```